lsst-sqre/safir/docs/user-guide/metrics/index.rst

 Metrics, which this system deals with, are things like:

-* A user generated a token
+* A user generated a token.

-  * This event might include the username and token details
+  This event might include the username and token details.

-* A user made a database query
+* A user made a database query.

-  * This event might include the username, and type of query (sync vs async)
+  This event might include the username, and type of query (sync vs async).

-* A user starts a Nublado_ lab
+* A user starts a Nublado_ lab.

-  * This event might include the username, the size of the pod, and the image used
+  This event might include the username, the size of the pod, and the image used.

 For more details and examples of the difference between metrics and telemetery, see https://sqr-089.lsst.io/ (still in progress).